dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**: The control_plane playbook does not support hostnames with an underscore in it such as 'mgmt_station'.

 As defined in RFC 822, the only legal characters are the following:
 1. Alphanumeric (a-z and 0-9): Both uppercase and lowercase letters are acceptable, and the hostname is case-insensitive.
-In other words, dvader.empire.gov is identical to DVADER.EMPIRE.GOV and Dvader.Empire.Gov.
+In other words, omnia.test is identical to OMNIA.TEST and Omnia.test.

 2. Hyphen (-): Neither the first nor the last character in a hostname field should be a hyphen.